Laboratory incubator

 CF240

-Temperature range: 5 degrees above ambient temperature (minimum 20 degrees) to (C˚)
+Thermal range: 5 degrees above ambient temperature (at least 20 degrees) to (C˚)

 80°C